 As a content marketer creating content is at the top of your list.
 You’re churning out blog posts, white papers, case studies, long-form articles, and more content to get your audience to notice and engage with your brand.

 But does it give you the ROI?
 And are you able to justify the expense?
 Considering there is no shortage of content online, standing out is an added pressure.
-However, instead of constantly churning out content, what if you could get the larger picture of how your content can strategically grow your bottom line without continually running on the content treadmill?
+However, what if you could get the larger picture of how your content can strategically grow your bottom line without continually running on the content treadmill instead of constantly churning out content?

 Content minimalism is one way to look at it.
 It is about creating an excellent user experience where your users value your words, solutions, and their time.
 And it also makes it easy for you to track minimal KPIs, rework customer feedback quickly and iterate to reduce Customer Acquisition Cost (CAC), helping you make intelligent content marketing decisions.